More to Cairns than tourism

 Smart, green and innovative

-Cairns is taking steps to position itself as the obvious location to lead the development of Australia's smart green economy.
+Cairns is taking steps to position itself as the obvious location to lead the development of the smart green economy, aligned with the Federal Government's Future Made in Australia initative.
 With many innovative local businesses already making a difference to the planet and the economy, Cairns is a region that supports a strong collective of professionals, scientists and innovators with a focus on promoting sustainable living, energy and working solutions.

 Our natural world is what makes life great for many Cairns folk, and we're determined to protect it.
 Cairns has a competitive advantage in this growth area, with plentiful renewable resources, along with our deep desire to protect our natural assets.